mudlabs/simple-diff/README.md

 ## Example Case
 You have a workflow that only runs on a push event to a file path.
 But you don't want it to run if the file was `removed` _(deleted)_.

+Note that in the example code we don't specify the `path` input.
+If you tie the workflow to events on a path, you can forgo the `path` input.
+Assuming it's the same path you want to _diff_.

 ```yaml
 name: My File Workflow